Rosebank, the art district

 Everard Read Gallery

-Young South African artist and gallerist Banele Khoza moved his gallery from Braamfontein to Rosebank in 2021, finding a new home next to the Croft and Go coffee shop on Keyes Avenue.
-The gallery focuses especially on promoting young and upcoming artists.
+Young South African artist and gallerist Banele Khoza moved his gallery from Braamfontein to Rosebank in 2021, finding a new home next to the Croft and Co coffee shop on Keyes Avenue.
+The gallery focuses on promoting young and upcoming artists.
 Find out more here bkhz.art/

 FotoZA at Rosebank Mall

-South Africa’s first dedicated photography gallery FotoZA is located inside Rosebank Mall and showcases historic and contemporary work by South African photographers and photojournalists.
-The gallery has its own cafe and adjoining the space is Kameraz, Joburg’s leading camera shop that sells new and second-hand cameras and can also assist with camera repairs.
+South Africa’s first dedicated photography gallery, FotoZA, is located inside Rosebank Mall and showcases historic and contemporary work by South African photographers and photojournalists.
+The gallery has its own café and adjoining the space is Kameraz, Joburg’s leading camera shop that sells new and second-hand cameras and can also assist with camera repairs.
+Artists can also book the gallery space for exhibitions.
 Find out more here fotoza.co.za/

 Aspire Art Auctions Gallery